Pooh (band): 1980s

 In 1980, Pooh released Hurricane, an album featuring English-language versions of their most popular songs from the previous three years, aimed at the international market.
 The record did not enter the American or British charts but was later issued in Italy, where it achieved gold certification.
 That same year, ...
-Stop was released, featuring the single "Canta ancora per te" (with "Stagione di vento" as the B-side) and tracks including "Inca", "Vienna", "Aria di mezzanotte", "Ali per guardare", and "Occhi per volare".
+Stop was released, featuring the single "Canterò per te" (with "Stagione di vento" as the B-side) and tracks including "Inca", "Vienna", "Aria di mezzanotte", "Ali per guardare", and "Occhi per volare".

 In February 1981, the compilation Pooh 1978–1981 was released, containing 12 songs, including two previously unreleased tracks: "Giorno per giorno" and "Tu sei tu, io resterò me".
 In September, the studio album Buona fortuna appeared, featuring the summer single "Chi fermerà la musica", the title track, the autobiographical "Banda nel vento" (earlier released as a B-side), and "Dove sto domani".
 The video for "Chi fermerà la musica" showed the band members exchanging roles.

 In spring 1982, the group issued Palasport, their first live album, recorded during their 1981 autumn tour.
 The double album included retrospective material from their first 15 years, along with two new songs performed on tour: "Canzone per l'inverno" and "Siamo tutti come noi".
 Later that year, the single "Non siamo in pericolo" (with "Anni senza fiato" as the B-side) was released.

 In 1983, Pooh recorded Tropico del Nord at studios in Montserrat, Caribbean.
 It was the first Italian LP released on compact disc, including an additional track, "Breakfast in New York".
 The album also featured "Solo voci", an a cappella piece inspired by the Beatles' "Because".
 Music videos were produced for several tracks, later compiled into the special L'anno del Tropico, distributed on VHS.
 No official singles were released, although multiple tracks were promoted domestically and abroad.
 After a large-scale tour, the band also performed in smaller venues during their "Club Tour 83", reviving earlier songs such as "Eleonora mia madre", "Infiniti noi", "Classe '58", and "La città degli altri".

 During these sessions, Roby Facchinetti composed material for his first solo album, Roby Facchinetti.
 In 1984, the band travelled to Maui, Hawaii, to record Aloha at George Benson's studio.
 The album included "Boys of the World", "Come si fa", and darker-themed tracks such as "Selvaggio" and "Il giorno prima", the latter addressing the threat of nuclear conflict.
 "La mia donna", arranged at Lahaina Studios, featured vocals shared by all four members and a solo by Dodi Battaglia.
 The use of the Fairlight synthesiser characterised much of the album's sound.